spithash/XML-Extractor/README.md

 # XML-Extractor
 An XML extractor for products matching specific elements using regular expressions written in Python.
+There's a progress bar too while fetching the XML.

 ## WHY?
 I personally use this script to extract (match) products matching certain categories from an XML url containing thousands of products and get only the ones I want, the ones I select and output it in another file.